 When I'm not translating, I study the history of the modern Middle East.
-My main research interest is in the region's Jewish communities, and in September 2018 I will be starting work on a PhD in modern Egyptian Jewish history.
-I love visiting Jewish sites, and I often post pictures of my travels here (or follow me on instagram).
+My main research interest is in the region's Jewish communities, and in September 2018 I will be starting work on a PhD in modern Egyptian Jewish history under the supervision of Dr Moshe Behar at the University of Manchester.
+My research is funded by an AHRC grant and an additional Presidential Doctoral Scholar award.

 I'm a recent graduate of the Middle East Studies program at the American University in Cairo.
 My thesis concerned the mass imprisonment of Egyptian Jews which took place on the outbreak of the 1967 war.
 Through this issue I explore the production of historical knowledge on Egyptian Jewry in the twentieth century and the efforts of Egyptian Jews to establish their right to write their own history.
 In autumn 2017 I presented this research at the EUME conference Jews in Muslim Societies – History and Prospects (I wrote a short report on the conference here) and at MESA's annual meeting.